 Topics include communication systems; environments and components; common carrier services; network control, design, and management; distributed and local networks.
-Prerequisite: INFO 325 or CSCI 365.
-Three credits and a two-hour lab.
+Prerequisite: INFO 225 or CSCI 365.
+Three credits.

 481 Senior Seminar on Business Issues

 The senior seminar affords an opportunity to discuss contemporary business topics with visiting executives.
 Each topic will be the focus of three seminars.
 Session one will cover current literature on contemporary management challenges.
 In session two, a senior executive will attend the seminar, offer insights on the topic, and interact with students.
 Session three will examine the lessons learned.
 Restricted to students with senior BIS or BBA standing.
 Cross-listed as BSAD 481.
 Three credits.